-- Technology Fee - \$100.00 flat fee assessed to students who register for 7 or more hours each academic term.
+Technology Fee -

+\$100.00 flat fee assessed to students who register for 7 or more hours each academic term.
 Students who register 6 hours or less are not assessed this fee.
+This fee is non-refundable after the academic term has begun.

+Health/Wellness Fee -

-This fee is non-refundable after the academic term has begun. - Health/Wellness Fee \$10.00 flat fee assessed to students who register for 3 or more credit hours each academic term.
+\$10.00 flat fee assessed to students who register for 3 or more credit hours each academic term.
 Students who register for 2 hours or less are not assessed this fee.
 Southern has partnered with the Chief Logan State Park recreational facility and the Larry Joe Harless Center in Gilbert, West Virginia, to allow our students access to these facilities with membership benefits at this minimal cost to the student as part of the state's strategic vision to increase the good health and wellness of the communities that Southern serves.
 After payment of this \$10.00 fee, the student may pick up his or her Health/Wellness card at the campus Business Office.
 The student may use this card at the above facilities until the expiration date at the end of the academic term.
-This fee is non-refundable after the academic term has begun. - Course Fee Assessed per credit hour for specific courses that require additional costs such as labs or supplies.
-These fees are assessed to students who register for classes listed below.
-The current per credit hour rates for these courses are identified in the schedule of fees listed on our website above, and these fees are in addition to the tuition amount charged for the class.
+This fee is non-refundable after the academic term has begun.